Himan10/AutoReplyToLP/README.md

 5. [python3 email.mime module](https://docs.python.org/3/library/email.mime.html)

 #### I'm still working on this project and will continue to work in the future too.
 Any type of feedback is welcomed and appreciated.

+**[UPDATE]** The forum on which this project is based was closed by Linkin Park.
+Later they came up with a new forum because of their Hybrid Theory 20th Anniversary.
+So, I'll do some changes according to the new forum structure.

 Thankyou.